oesteban/hcph-sops/docs/data-management/post-session.md

     !!! danger "Always double-check that data in the annex are uploaded to the RIA store"

-### Run MRIQC on the data and assess their quality
-Proceed with the quality assessment of the data by following the steps detailed in the [next section](./mriqc.md).
+### Visual assessment of unprocessed data with *MRIQC*
-Checking the quality of the data short after they are acquired increases the likelihood of catching systematic artifacts and reduces the risk of the latter spreading throughout the whole dataset.
-It also spreads the burden of visual inspection over time, avoiding to overwhelm the rater with lots of images to rate in a short time span, which in turn reduces decision fatigue.
+Checking the data quality shortly after they are acquired increases the likelihood of catching systematic artifacts early enough to avert spreading throughout the whole dataset.
+It also modulates the burden of visual inspection over time, such that we avoid overwhelming raters with outbursts of images to assess.
+Better pacing in rating throughput also contributes to reducing raters' attrition and fatigue.

+- [ ] Screen all the unprocessed data and assess them as described in the [next section](./mriqc.md).